About private investigators

 Can private investigators follow you?

-In some circumstances, to gain evidence, private investigators may be required to carry out surveillance on an individual by following them.
-Surveillance is one of the most effective ways of verifying information or gaining evidence relating to sensitive subjects.
+In some circumstances, to gain evidence, private investigators may be required to carry out observation on an individual by following them.
+Observation is one of the most effective ways of verifying information or gaining evidence relating to sensitive subjects.

-During surveillance, video/digital footage, photographic or audio evidence may be taken to back up the report.
+During Observations, video/digital footage, photographic or audio evidence may be taken to back up the report.

 Can a private investigator get text messages?